marijnh/Eloquent-JavaScript/04_data.md

 // → 1
 ```

 That's a strong result.
 The phenomenon occurs precisely when Jacques eats ((peanuts)) and fails to brush his teeth.
-If only he weren't such a slob about dental hygiene, he'd have never even noticed his affliction.
+If only he weren't such a slob about dental hygiene, he'd never even have noticed his affliction.

 Knowing this, Jacques stops eating peanuts altogether and finds that his transformations stop.

 {{index "weresquirrel example"}}

 But it only takes a few months for him to notice that something is missing from this entirely human way of living.
-Without his feral adventures Jacques hardly feels alive at all.
+Without his feral adventures, Jacques hardly feels alive at all.
 He decides he'd rather be a full-time wild animal.
-After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes one last time, and lives the short and energetic life of a squirrel.
+After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes form one last time, and lives the short and energetic life of a squirrel.

 ## Further arrayology